timonrieger/database-service/README.md

-# Using the `shared_models` Database Repository in Your Flask Project
+# Using the `database-service` Database Repository in Your Flask Project

-This guide will walk you through installing the `shared_models` repository in your Flask project, calling the `create_db` function, and setting up a GitHub Action workflow to automatically listen for changes in the `shared_models` repo, reinstall it, and push updates to your project.
+This guide will walk you through installing the `database-service` repository in your Flask project, calling the `create_db` function, and setting up a GitHub Action workflow to automatically listen for changes in the `database-service` repo, reinstall it, and push updates to your project.

-## 1. Installing the `shared_models` Database Repository
+## 1. Installing the `database-service` Database Repository

-To install the `shared_models` repository directly from GitHub, use the following command:
+To install the `database-service` repository directly from GitHub, use the following command:

 ```bash
  pip install git+ssh://git@github.com/timonrieger/database-service.git